Selah Leadership Program FAQs

 Jamie Beran, Bend the Arc, Senior Director of Programs

 Jamie Beran is the Senior Director of Programs at Bend the Arc where she oversees Bend the Arc’s national leadership and philanthropy programs in order to fuel a growing national movement of Jews engaged in Social Justice.
 Jamie has almost ten years of program management and leadership development experience in the Jewish social justice sector.
 Jamie has trained hundreds of leaders; she designed and led the Service Learning Group Leader Training Institute and trained the facilitators of the Jewish Social Justice Roundtable’s Day of Service at the 2010 General Assembly of the Jewish Federations of North America.
 Jamie is a graduate of The Rockwood Leadership Institute’s Art of Leadership Training as well as the Advancing Women Professionals and the Jewish Community’s Social Justice Cohort.
 Before joining Bend the Arc, Jamie was the Director of Leadership Development for Habonim Dror and the Director of Camp Galil.

 What is included in the Selah Leadership Program?

 - Up to seven days of training over six months.

 - Peer coaching.

-- On-going homework and organizational tools that you will be able to use with your home teams and organizations.
+- On-going homework and organizational tools that you will be able to use with your home teams.

 - Selah Leadership Program workbook and Online Learning Lab, complete with readings, materials, and resources that bring together the best of organizational development and personal leadership practices.